There is a wide range of help for students to meet costs of tuition, or other associated costs such as travel and childcare.

 2. The Discretionary Bursary is available to eligible students to help towards costs such as transport, or essential equipment required for the course.
-The Discretionary Bursary which will be administered by the College, is means tested and you may qualify if you are aged 16-18 and your family income is £20,000 or less.
+The Discretionary Bursary which will be administered by the College, is means tested and you may qualify if you are aged 16-18, your attendance is over 90% and your family income is £20,000 or less.

 For further queries, contact the Student Finance Officer based at Student Services at Deane Road by calling 01204 482 191.